ShugKnight24/angular_nest_blog/README.md

 Run with `npm run start:dev`

 ## To-Dos
+- [ ] Add a section for running cypress
+- [ ] Add a section for running angular
+- [ ] Add reporting with Mocha/Chai
+- [ ] Figure out how to automate Register form w/ Cypress
+  - How to create / randomize a username and email
+  - Tests for all fields
+  - Pass all password checks
+  - Submit form
 - [ ] Prevent duplicate emails from registering
 - [ ] Resolve why users page pagination is not working properly
   - Improve implemention around `limit` which is the source of this issue